Cut the Rope: Om Nom: Run (2020)

 Om Nom: Run is a free-to-play endless runner mobile game, released on February 27, 2020.
 It is available on Android, iOS platforms and the Nintendo Switch.
-The game follows Om Nom running through the dangerous streets of Nomville.
-The game starts by tapping the touchscreen, while Om Nom (the game's starter character) or any other character exits the base, and then starts running through the streets of Nomville.
+The game follows Om Nom running through the dangerous streets of the city.
+The game starts by tapping the touchscreen, while Om Nom (the game's starter character) or any other character exits the base, and then starts running through the streets of the city.

 The game has multiple gameplay modes.
 The main mode, called Free Run, is a traditional endless runner game.
 The mission mode gives players tasks to complete as they run.
 This mode ends when the player crashes or completes the mission objectives.

 The initial release has been a success.
 In a span of one month, it has been downloaded for over 5 million times.

 Cut the Rope Remastered (2021)

 A remastered version of Cut the Rope was released on April 2, 2021 on Apple Arcade by Paladin Studios.
 In the game, Om Nom and his family celebrate his birthday; on this special occasion, Nibble Nom takes out a few books as birthday presents, which are based on the events on the previous games in the series.
 In the game, there are five level packs, this time presented as books, with levels either taken from or are based on five of the previous entries: Evan's House, based on the original, Experiments and Time Travel, both based on the games of the same name, Road Trip, based on Cut the Rope 2 and Magic (based on the game of the same name).
 New to the series are levels containing Nibble Nom instead of Om Nom; the player has to guide three candies to the tiny creature instead of one, and Nibble Nom himself can be pushed about and interact with other objects, while Om Nom remains stationary in levels until Road Trip.
 Another new feature is bonus levels containing Om Nelle (released in a post-launch update); the player has to give her the candy with the box filled with water.
 Remastered also features new 3D graphics, an interactive map where power-ups (magnets, candy rain and teleporter) and "worldstars", which are added to certain levels for replay value, can be found, and an account system, where up to six saves can be used.
-The game was shut down in early 2024.
+The game shut down in early 2024 and was removed from the App Store in 2026.